GenesisFan64/Marsiano-MARS/README.md

 Planned/TODO:
 - Implement NORMAL sprites on the 256-color background pseudomode

-Do note that current 32X emulators ignore some hardware restrictions and errors of the system:
+LIST OF UNEMULATED 32X HARDWARE FEATURES, BUGS AND ERRORS:
 - ALL Emulators doesn't trigger the SH2's Error handlers (Address Error, Zero Divide, etc.)
-- The 4byte alignment is ignored.
+- The 4-byte alignment limitation is ignored.
 - SH2: The SDRAM, Framebuffer, ROM and Cache DO run at different speeds depending where the PC is currently located.
 Cache being the fastest BUT with the lowest space to store code.
 - After setting _DMAOPERATION to 1 you must wait 5 nops or the DMA will get cancelled.
 - Writing to the DREQ's FIFO only works properly on the $880000/$900000 68k areas.
 If doing the writes in the RAM area ($FF0000) some WORD writes will get lost during transfer.